efost7873/integratedvaluearchitecture.com/diagnostic.md

   <section style="margin-bottom: 48px;">
     <h1>The IVA Diagnostic</h1>
     <p>
       The IVA Diagnostic is the entry point into Integrated Value Architecture.
-It provides a clear, evidence based understanding of how your organization is structured, how decisions move, and where performance pressures originate.
+It provides a clear understanding of how your organization is structured, how decisions move, and where performance pressures originate.
 It does not implement change.
 It establishes the structural baseline needed to make informed decisions about governance and performance.
     </p>
     <p>
       IVA is grounded in the history of management accounting and organizational behavior.
 For more than a century, financial accounting systems shaped internal performance even though they were created for external reporting.
-The Diagnostic helps you see how this history shapes your daily work and where structural conditions may be creating friction.
+The Diagnostic helps you see how this history shapes your daily work.
     </p>
   </section>